How can I become a member of the Grand Rapids Running Club?

 The distances vary depending on personal training goals.
-We have folks who run only 2-3 miles and others who run 20.
-On Wednesday nights there is a 6.5 mile out and back course, but you can run all or part of that course.
+We have folks who run only 3 miles and others who run 20.
+On Wednesday nights the routes are from 3 to 6 miles.
+You can run all or part of that course.

 Do I have to call anyone before coming down?